Hotel room pricing is never easy to perfect, but you don’t need to be a genius or trained data-scientist to get it right at your property.

 Hotels should not be intimidated by the word data, but instead concern themselves with how they’re using it.
 Data is usually collected in high volume and it can be a complex task deciphering the trends and using it to implement pricing strategies.

-One example is a room pricing intelligence tool, such as Prophet, which helps hotels make long-range forecasts, monitor competitors, and produce reports so they can price their rooms for optimum occupancy and revenue.
+One example is a room pricing intelligence tool, such as Insights, which helps hotels make long-range forecasts, monitor competitors, and produce reports so they can price their rooms for optimum occupancy and revenue.
 Paying full-time staff who are still prone to human error doesn’t make sense when compared to the automation of a software tool that only incurs a small monthly fee.

 The benefits of a pricing intelligence tool